ethankennerly/climate-champion/design.md

                 1. Restart button.
 1. [ ] Clicking replacable item, shows toggle group.
     1. [ ] Click is mouse down and up in the click area.
+    1. [ ] Toggle group has options for this replacable.
 1. [ ] Toggle group.
 Touch one.
-    1. [ ] Highlights option, such as vehicle.
+    1. [ ] Highlights selected option, such as vehicle.
     1. [ ] Other options lose highlight.
     1. [ ] Touched option is activated.
     1. [ ] Selecting one replaces the others on map.